ignisco/TetrisParty/README.md

 4. ~~Both players get the same blocks~~
 5. ~~Option to ask for a rematch, without having to host and join with a new code~~

+## Ambitious Features that would be cool to add, but are likely way too much work:

+1. Spectating other games
+2. Tournaments